 Refunct - Review

-This should be the quickest of the Quick & Dirty reviews, since this was perhaps the game I finished the quickest.
+This should be the quickest of the Quick & Dirty reviews since this was perhaps the game I finished the fastest.
 Steam says I've played Refunct for a total of 24 minutes.
 Five of those minutes were spent wandering around, wondering if I beat the game.
 So, an experience that short, was it worth it?

 For the most part, I'd say it was worth it.
 There were a few key factors to this experience.
 One was the price.
 The other was the overall quality of those nineteen minutes.